Elukej/repo_from_hell/Web_dev/1-html/README.md

 # This is just pure HTML.
-Fuck you Css!
-Fuck you Javascript!
+We don't need you Css!
+We don't need you Javascript!
-There can be only oNe #HTML
+There can be only one #HTML